HUPO-PSI/mzQC/docs/pages/worked-examples/example_qc2_longitudinal.md

 ---
 layout: page
-title: "Introduction to mzQC – Tracking Instrument Performance"
+title: "Tracking Instrument Performance with mzQC"
-permalink: /examples/intro_qc2/
+permalink: /examples/example_qc2_longitudinal/
 ---

 This document outlines the utilization of an mzQC file for quality control (QC) of a mass spectrometry proteomics experiment.